 We aim to have 220 school leavers and adults with Down syndrome graduate the Ability Programme and gain meaningful employment by 2021 and are currently engaging with a wide range of progressive organisations who see people with disabilities as key to making their organisation more diverse and inclusive.

 Interested in finding out more?
-Please contact our Adult Employment and Projects Officer Aoife by email at firstname.lastname@example.org or on 01 4266500.
+Please contact our Head of Adult Employment and Projects, Aoife Gaffney by email at firstname.lastname@example.org.

 Are you an employer?